qilingframework/rtfd.io/docs/syscall_api.md

 ---
-title: How to add syscall or operating system api into Qiling Framework
+title: How to add syscall or operating system API into Qiling Framework
 ---

-Due to the nature of Qiling design.
-We are always lack of operation system API and posix syscall.

-We always hope for more contribors to help on API or syscall implementation.
-Either to add or to maintain it.

-We covered around 40% of Windows API and Linux based syscall and not too sure about UEFI.
-This will be a never ending jon and help from community is appriciated.
+Due to the nature of Qiling Framework design, operational system API and posix syscalls will always be lacking behind real OS.
+We covered around 40% of Windows API and Linux based syscall and unknown coverage on UEFI.
+This will be a continuous and never-ending job and help from community is highly appreciated.
+We hope for more contributors in helping on API or syscall implementation, either adding or maintaining them.

-Our job is to make syscall or api as close to kernel as possible.
-But there are times we just don't have to follow 100%.
-For example, pid, uid, mprotect realted stscall are just a quick feedback and write into a appropiate register.
+Our job is to make syscall or API as close to kernel as possible.
+But there are times, we just do not follow them exactly.
+For example, pid, uid, mprotect related syscall are just a quick feedback and write into a appropriate register.

 ### Posix syscall
-We split the posix/syscall.py file into multiple files in posix/syscall dir.
-Speration of  syscall should follow its header, which define in the syscall fucntion.
+We split the posix/syscall.py file into multiple files in posix/syscall directory.
+Seperation of syscall should follow its header, which is defined in the syscall function.

 For example, syscall setpriority is defined in resource.h, ql_syscall_setpriority should be in syscall/resource.py. ql_syscall_clock_gettime should be in syscall/time.py.

 ### Operating System API (Windows or UEFI)
-Same goes to openration api, the header file will be the guide line how we can split the API into differnt file
+This is applicable to operational API as well, the header file will be the guideline how we can split the API into different files.

 ### How to start
-Before writing a API or syscall, user can always try ql.set_api or ql.set_syscall (https://docs.qiling.io/en/latest/hijack/) this will be a very simple way to test your customized syscall or API before touching the code in core
+Before writing an API or syscall, user can always try ql.set_api or ql.set_syscall.
+Please see [Hijack](https://docs.qiling.io/en/latest/hijack/).
+This will be a very simple way to test out customized syscall or API before modifying the core source codes.

 ### Contributing
 After adding syscall into core.
 Please make sure edit qiling/os/linux/<arch>.py to match the syscall function and syscall number.

-Api mapping is being done in ql.hool_code.
+API mapping is being done in ql.hook_code.